Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/modifinder.md

-Modifinder is a tool for site localization of structural modifications using MS/MS data.
+ModiFinder is a tool for site localization of structural modifications using MS/MS data.

 ## Data Input
 **Universal Spectrum Identifiers:** The Universal Spectrum Identifiers(USI) for both known and unknown compounds should be provided as they encompass the peak information used in the alignment step.